 During the summer months, you can start your day with a hot cup of coffee, espresso or specialty drink from our coffee cart or perhaps some baked goods made from scratch in the Dornan’s bakery.
 During the summer months you can also top everything off with a delicious scoop or double scoop of ice cream from the ice cream cart.

 Jackson’s historic Teton Theatre is home to a new production: a wood-fired pizza restaurant using primarily local and organic ingredients in its simple but fantastic salads, pizzas and desserts.
 Hand-stretched dough is made daily and topped with delicacies like house-pickled jalapeños, organic cremini mushrooms and nitrate-free bacon.
 A list of local beers and domestic wines complement the lively atmosphere.
-Anyone trying to avoid gluten, dairy or meat can still enjoy a pizza from the many vegetarian options.
+Anyone trying to avoid gluten, or eat dairy or meat free, can still enjoy a pizza from the many vegetarian options.
 The large space easily accommodates families and groups while also offering plenty of booths and small tables for privacy.
-The fresh salads are a standout, and if you happen to save room for dessert, you are in for a treat — try a sizzling fruit skillet topped with a scoop of Moo’s ice cream or the chocolate lava cake.
+The fresh salads are a standout, and if you happen to save room for dessert, you are in for a treat — a sizzling fruit skillet topped with a scoop of Moo’s ice cream or the classic late-night house-made cookies and milk.

 Jackson Lake Lodge offers three premiere dining experiences: